ThinkBigAnalytics/AoaDemoModels/HOWTO.md

 # ./cli/repo-cli.py -a
 Model Name: My first model
-Model Description: My first model using AnalyticOpsAccelerator Model Language: python
+Model Description: My first model using AnalyticOpsAccelerator These languages are supported:  python, R
+Model Language: python
+These templates are available for python:  empty, sklearn Template type (leave blank for the empty one):
 INFO:root:Creating model structure for model: <your-model-uuid>
 # cd ./model_definitions/<your-model-uuid>/DOCKER
 ```